WontJump/Stochastic-Pertubation-Events/STRUCTURE.md

     1. edit the functions within dynetex to allow adhoc edge removal
     2. keep a historic record of edge additions/ attribute changes and a current networkx graph which can act as a place for our dynamics to take place.
 This is definitely not ideal but I'm too lazy to do 1

+I'm a bit scared because the simple simulation I'm doing rn is added and subtracting nodes wven tho it should only be adding.
+However nothings crashing which is good!!
+REVIEW